Aladin147/Coda_Lite/README.md

 - Multiple English voices available (US, British, Australian, Indian)
 - Concurrent processing with threading for reduced latency
 - Personality module for more engaging interactions
-- Dynamic system prompt generation based on personality
+- Short-term memory for conversation context
+- Token-aware context management for LLM
 - Performance improved by ~23% with pipeline optimization

 ---

-## 🔜 Upcoming: `v0.0.4`
+## 🔜 Upcoming: `v0.0.5`

 > Enhancing the voice loop and adding refinements: